 Gari Allen and Lesley Phipps, charged with criminal damage to foxes at Cocksparrow fur farms (by spraying their fur with a harmless dye) and also conspiring to damage the car of a poultry farmer, have been sentenced to 2 and a half years in prison, and 15 months respectively.
-The most recent addresses we have for Gari and Lesley are: Gari Allen W82615, HM Prison, Winson Green Road, Birmingham, B18 4AS.
-Lesley Phipps, T82697, HM Remand Centre, Pucklehurch, Bristol, BS17 3QJ.
+The most recent addresses we have for Gari and Lesley are: Garl Allen W82615, HM Prison, Winson Green Road, Birmingham, B18 4AS.
+Lesley Phipps, T82697, HM Remand Centre, Pucklchurch, Bristol, BS17 3QJ.

-- In October 1987, the 'Independent' revealed that, taking £5,000 as an average cost of a year's hunting for most followers, of whom there are about 200,000, who kill about 15,000 foxes annually, each fox costs a staggering £650,000.
-(From 'Turning Point' Jan-March). - 'Fox Cubs' is highly recommended; it is a magazine produced quarterly and aimed at 7-14 year olds, covering a variety of Issues from factory farming to the fur trade, but mainly based around opposition to hunting.
+In October 1987, the 'Independent' revealed that, taking £5,000 as an average cost of a year's hunting for most followers, of whom there are about 200,000, who kill about 15,000 foxes annually, each fox costs a staggering £650,000.
+(From 'Turning Point' Jan-March).

+'Fox Cubs' is highly recommended; it is a magazine produced quarterly and aimed at 7-14 year olds, covering a variety of issues from factory farming to the fur trade, but mainly based around opposition to hunting.
 It contains competitions, stories, letters, games, etc. There is obviously a lot of scope here, as children empathise so completely with helpless and vulnerable creatures.
 Membership is £3 per annum.
-Write to 'Fox Cubs', PO Box 87; Exeter, Devon.
+Write to 'Fox Cubs', PO Box 87,' Exeter, Devon.
 4: Day of Action against Boots, called by Co-ordinating Animal Welfare, 0272

-INE 4: The first Living Without Cruelty Exhibition, Oxford.
+(NE 4: The first Living Without Cruelty Exhibition, Oxford.
+Organised by the Campaign (NE 4: The first Living Without Cruelty Exhibition, Oxford.
 Organised by the Campaign for a Cruelty Free Oxford, it will be held at the New Road Baptist Church, 12-4pm, and consist of stalls, videos, vegan food, etc. Contact: Richard Whitehead, Oxford 714131.
 JUNE 11: Leicester Against Biohazard.
 March and rally, 11am Victoria Park, Leicester.
 JUNE 11: Day of Action against the fur trade: contact London Greenpeace, 5 Caledonian Rd, London N1.

+NU, LONGON NI.
 JUNE 13: Picket outside the Old Bailey in support of Andrew Clarke and Geoff Sheppard.

-JUNE 18: On this day the first National Anti-Angling Day will take place - two days after the start of the coarse fishing season (16th June - 14th March).
+JUNE 13: Picket outside the first National Anti-Angling Day will take place - two days after the start of the coarse fishing season (16th June - 14th March).
 Organised by the Campaign for the Abolition of Angling (CAA), with the active support of the Hunt Saboteurs Association, the main aim of the day is to concentrate public attention on the neglected bloodsport of angling.
 Groups and individuals are urged to keep this date free fot anti-angling activities.
 The CAA will provide supporting publicity by contacting all local and national newspapers plus radio and TV.